HotswapProjects/HotswapAgent/plugin/hotswap-agent-spring-plugin/README.md

 Hooked XmlBeanDefinitionReader.loadBeanDefinitions(URL url) method to get it's args, and use that method to loadBeanDefinition when xml changed.

+If you are running server using IDE, just change the xml and save it.
+If the server is running standalone, you need to change the xml under server's webapp path with autoHotswap on, because there is actually no hotswap for xml

 # TODO:
 * ... a lot to do ...